yuchdev/Articles/articles/personal/sol-invictus-03.md

 # Chapter 3

-When Verka and I (she was my traveling companion in India, and we didn't really communicate afterwards) went to Arunachala, it was a real trip.
+When Verka and I (she was my traveling companion in India, but we didn't really communicate after that) went to Arunachala, it was a real trip.
 And not at all because of the substances.

-At first, a dull agricultural zone dragged on for a long time.
-Gradually, such very peculiar rocky slides began to appear around, as if poured by someone from huge boulders (I realized at the sight of them, where fairy tales about giants come from) – and then the car stopped at the intersection, I turned my head and almost kissed a huge white buffalo with rattles on its horns.
-Moreover, the horns were painted in three colors.
+At first, a dull agricultural zone stretched on for a long time.
+Gradually, very peculiar rocky slides began to appear around, as if huge boulders were poured by someone (looking at them, I realized, where fairy tales about giants came from) – and then the car stopped at the intersection, I turned my head and almost kissed a huge white buffalo with rattles on its horns.
+Moreover, her horns were painted in three colors.

 A buffalo-drawn cart.
 It's like three thousand years ago.
-Only there were no rubber tires then… Although who really knows him.
+Only there were no rubber tires then… Although, who really knows.

-And after that, I was high all the day – as if I had moved from reality to a fairy tale.
+And after that, I was feeling high all the day – as if I had moved from reality to a fairy tale.
 My friend and I got to Arunachala and checked into a hotel for pilgrims.
 There were only rooms available on the ground floor; Verka fell asleep, and I went for a walk in the courtyard.
 And I saw him.
 This German.

 That is, I later found out that he was German, and then it was just a gray-haired old man with long hair who was sitting on a small chair and carefully looking at a candle burning on the floor, a bowl in an aluminum shell, like those that are sold in "Ikea".